ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

-     Possibly after chain verification, C adds AUTH_CRED_RS to the set of its trusted peer authentication credentials, relying on AS as trusted provider
+     Possibly after chain verification, C adds AUTH_CRED_RS to the set of its trusted peer authentication credentials, relying on AS as trusted provider.

     |                                         |                       |
     |                                         |                       |